 Furthermore, users don’t have to download any additional software or go through complicated steps to set up an SSL VPN.
 Unlike IPSec or L2TP (Layer 2 Tunneling Protocol), establishing a secure network with an SSL VPN only requires a modern browser.

-Since SSL VPNs create tunnels to specified applications instead of an entire corporate network, they can be configured to provide administrators with granular access control.
+SSL VPNs can provide administrators with granular access control as they create tunnels to specified applications instead of an entire corporate network.
 This means that it’s possible to restrict users on an SSL VPN connection to the applications they’ve been authorized to access, and not the entire network.

-Despite the various advantages an SSL VPN brings to the table, there are also a few security risks associated with its use.
-Considering that users can gain access to SSL VPN servers remotely, even one remote user with a device running outdated antivirus software might spread malware to the enterprise’s network.
+SSL-based VPNs bring a lot to the table, but it doesn’t come without certain risks.
+Considering that users can gain access to the servers remotely, even one user with a device running outdated antivirus software might spread malware to the enterprise’s network.

-The split tunneling feature of SSL VPNs can be misused by cybercriminals, which gives users the ability to route sensitive traffic through the VPN tunnel and send the rest of it over unsecured channels.
-While split tunneling allows network traffic to be distributed between both public and private networks simultaneously, attackers can leverage the unsecured channel of a remote user to execute an assault.
+The split tunneling feature of SSL VPNs can be misused by cybercriminals, which gives users the ability to route sensitive traffic through the VPN tunnel and send the rest of it over unprotected.
+That’s because attackers can leverage the unsecured channel of a remote user to execute an assault.

 That’s not all, though.
-If a user has established an SSL VPN connection to an enterprise’s network and leaves the session open, anyone else with access to that system will be able to wreak havoc on that restricted internal network.
+If a user has established an SSL VPN connection to an enterprise’s network, leaving the session open can prove disastrous.
+After all, anyone else with access to that system will be able to wreak havoc on the internal network.

-There are a number of advantages of using SSL VPN over IPSec VPN.
+There are a number of advantages of using SSL over the IPSec VPN.
 First of all, setting up a remote access VPN connection with IPSec requires the installation of client software on systems.
 Enterprises may need to purchase and configure additional software, which increases administrative overhead.
-SSL VPNs, though, can easily be configured using existing browsers and require minimal modifications.
+SSL VPNs, though, are configurable using existing browsers and require minimal modifications.

 Ease of use is another advantage SSL VPNs have over IPSec VPNs.
-Different IPSec VPN providers could have different configuration and implementation requirements, whereas SSL VPNs can be implemented with virtually any modern browser.
+Different IPSec VPN providers could have different configuration and implementation requirements.
+SSL VPNs, though, can be implemented with virtually any modern browser.

-When it comes to IPSec VPNs, a remote user has complete access to the entire internal network which can expose some resources to attacks!
-In contrast, SSL VPNs allow for personalized, granular access control by supporting the creation of tunnels to specified applications instead of the entire network.
+When it comes to IPSec VPNs, a remote user has complete access to the entire internal network.
+This can expose some resources to attacks!
+In contrast, SSL VPNs allow for personalized, granular access control.
+How you ask?
+By supporting the creation of tunnels to specified applications instead of the entire network.
 In this way, it’s easy for enterprises to provide different users with different access rights.

 What Port Does SSL VPN Use?

-SSL VPNs use TCP port 443, which is already opened on almost all firewalls and will work in just about any environment.
+SSL VPNs use TCP port 443, which is open on most firewalls and works in just about any environment.
 It also proves useful for remote users when they’re sitting behind another establishment’s firewall.

 Wrapping Things Up

-With VPNs becoming a more significant part of educational and corporate environments, simplifying the ease of use is going to be paramount if the technology is to gain widespread acceptance.
-This is where SSL VPNs are useful as they can be used by individuals with little to no literacy when it comes to computers.
+VPNs are becoming a more significant part of educational and corporate environments.
+Therefore, ease of use is going to be paramount if the technology is to gain widespread acceptance.
+This is where SSL-based VPNs are quite useful.
+They can be used by individuals with little to no literacy when it comes to computers.

-Not only this, an SSL VPN is easily accessible from any modern device or computer and can be set up to be more secure than IPSec.
-Enterprises with a global presence have access to an extensive network of employees, and by embracing SSL VPNs they can continue to expand securely without the technical knowledge and overhead required by other out-of-date VPN technologies.
+Not only this, an SSL VPN is easily accessible from any modern device or computer.
+You can also set it up to provide better security than IPSec.
+Enterprises with a global presence have access to an extensive network of employees.
+By embracing SSL VPNs they can continue to expand securely.
+That too, without the technical knowledge and overhead required by other outdated VPN technologies.